lau-bel/Node.js-CLI/README.md

 ##  Result :

-If you had some breach the tool refers you the Name, date and description of it.
+If your email was on a website which had been breached the tool refers to you the name, date and description of it.

 Have a nice day.